Easy and Delicious Homemade Dairy-Free Crepes are made with eggs, flour, plant-based milk, and a dash of sugar. No dairy or lactose.

 Tell me of one person, that doesn’t like pancakes.
 In our country, the French variety, crepes, is the preferred choice, and we, as in our household, often make it as a dessert after a bowl of vegetable soup.
 It’s like tradition.
 Eat the soup first, so you can have delicious crepes as dessert.
 No soup, no crepes.

-And we love us some Easy Homemade Dairy-Free Crepes.
+And we love some Easy Homemade Dairy-Free Crepes.

 What are crepes

-Crepes, or crêpes (say it with a thick french accent) are basically paper-thin pancakes, made with a thinner and runnier batter than the American variety.
+Crepes, or crêpes (say it with a thick French accent) are basically paper-thin pancakes, made with a thinner and runnier batter than the American variety.
 You only need 3 main ingredients to make crepes: eggs, flour, and milk.
-For extra flavor, we like to add a pinch of salt and a spoon of sugar (the latter is optional).
+For extra flavor, we like to add a pinch of salt and a spoonful of sugar (the latter is optional).

 Also, because we (as in Kristina) are dairy-free, we make them using plant-based milk.
 I find oat milk or soy milk work really well, better than almond milk, but any thicker plant-based milk will work.